 Zooming into the top 25 retail sites for the month, online visits dropped -3% YoY, equating to a loss of 52 million visits.
 Transactions on these sites rose +8% YoY, which was a difference of over 4 million transactions.

 This increase came from a mixture of top grocers, clothing and multi-category retailers boosted by Back To School specials and warmer weather conditions in August.
 Perfect BBQ and outdoor weather saw terms like “Limoncello”, “Aperol Spritz”, “Mermaid Gin” and “Beyond Meat Burgers” rising compared to last year.
 The latest electronics and gadgets were also trending, including terms like “Airpods”, “Occulus Rift” and “Samsung S10”.
-See our latest electronics report for more information.
+See our latest UK Electronics Report for more information.
 School staples like school uniforms, shoes and bags were also among the top searches for parents.

 Retailers need to keep tabs on rising trends